ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 # Understand how to move a VM based application to Kubernetes

 This tutorial walks you through the process of moving a VM based application to a Kubernetes cluster on the {{site.data.keyword.containershort_notm}}.
-You will learn how to take an existing application, containerize it, deploy it to a Kubernetes cluster, and then extend it using IBM Cloud services.
+You will learn the process of taking an existing application, containerize it, deploy it to a Kubernetes cluster.
 While the specific steps to migrate an existing application will vary, this tutorial aims to outline the general path with an example.

 The [{{site.data.keyword.containershort_notm}}](https://console.bluemix.net/docs/containers/container_index.html) offers managed Kubernetes clusters with isolation and hardware choice, operational tools, integrated security, as well as insights into images and containers.